 There are a few must have features, but can you get best monopod for under 50 dollars!
 If you're like a lot of other semi-serious photographers you realize the virtues of using a monopod, but wouldn't use one enough to justify spending $400 for a Gitzo.
 There are simply too many better monopod choices that are under $50.

 If you have a simple point and shoot camera, there is simply no need to spend more than $50 on a monopod. you're wasting your money.
 Point and shoots are nice and light and don't need the support of a heavy duty monopod of to get crystal sharp photos and videos.

-DSLR users.
-You might be able to find the best monopod for under $50 too.
+DSLR users are a different story.
+You can find the best monopod for under $50 too.
 Definitely true if you're not shooting with a big lens or a full frame pro DSLR.
-If you're sporting a big long powerful zoom lens to shoot wildlife or sports and don't need a special monopod head, you can find an affordable monopod.
+If you're sporting a big long powerful zoom lens to shoot wildlife or sports, and you don't need a special monopod head, you can find an affordable monopod.
 The monopod head is the all-important link between the pole and your camera.

-I think weight capacity ratings are worthless when doing comparisons.
+I think weight capacity ratings are practically worthless when doing comparisons.
 There is no standard way to measure capacity.
 The capacity number is stated by the company marketing the monopod.
 Cheap plastic screw mounts are a disaster waiting to happen.

 If you go this route, you MUST not over tighten your camera to the mounting bolt.
 The biggest complaint coming from reviewers who've purchased monopods for under $50 is the breakage of the plastic anchor that holds the mounting screw that screws into the bottom of your camera.